przemek-nowicki/multi-page-app-with-react/README.md

 # Multi Page App With React

-A lightweight, flexible webpack setup with React for multi page application development. <br />
+A lightweight, flexible Webpack setup with React for multi page application development. <br />
-It uses preconfiguration based on the corresponding file names to generate static pages.<br />

-A write up of this setup can be found on this [Medium post](https://itnext.io/building-multi-page-application-with-react-f5a338489694).
+You should consider this setup when you want to use React for some sections of your page, but you don't want to make it single page application (SPA) with only a `<div id="app">` in the body tag.

-Here's a code sample to illustrate this concept for an example static page with few React componenets:
+Here's a code sample to illustrate this concept for an example static page with several React components:
 ![picture alt](http://assets.miwu.pl/mpa-with-react-example.png "MPA with React example")

+A  basic write up of this setup can be found on this [Medium post](https://itnext.io/building-multi-page-application-with-react-f5a338489694).

+**Notice:** the latest code base includes the following updates:
+- webpack bundles with hashed filenames
+- code linter (with Airbnb style guide)
+- enabled CSS modules (added example css styles)
+- minimize webpack bundles with TerserPlugin (i.e. js code minification)
+- file loader to resolve imports on images (added example product image)

 ## Quick Start